KenChiang1997/KenChiang1997/README.md

 -->

 <h2 align="left">Hi there👋</h2>
 Part-Time Quant and Data Engineer at Tarobo Investment Advisor.
 Previous Data Analyst intern at Nomura Asset Management and GDS Contractor in Invesco.
 Received a Master's degree in Quantitative Finance from NTHU, and a Bachelor's degree in Electronic Engineering from CGU.
-Passion about systematic factor, data science, machine learning in finance.
+Passion about systematic factor, data science, and machine learning in finance.

 ---
 <h2 align="left">Education 🏫</h2>